-Unlike the send function, the Message body parameter of this function expects an expression that produces a stream, not a string.
-This enables you to get the message body (for example, as HTML) from a stream.
+The send-mime function sends an email to the specified recipients, generally to the administrator.
+Before using this function, you must configure the mail server settings.
+Unlike the send function, the Message body parameter of this function enables you to get the message body (e.g., as HTML) from a stream.

 If any external resources referenced by the HTML file cannot be embedded into the MIME stream, they will be added as attachments to the email.

-Recipient's email address.
 Mandatory parameter.
-This field may also contain a comma-separated list of multiple destination e-mail addresses.
+The recipient's email address.
+This field can contain a comma-separated list of email addresses.

 sequence of stream

 Optional parameter.
 Attachment(s) sent with an email.
 Each attachment must be a FlowForce expression that produces a stream.
 Call stream functions to create streams from strings or files.
 Call MIME expression functions to add, modify, or delete MIME headers.

 Optional parameter.
 This parameter determines the outcome of a job in which an error has occurred.
 If the Abort on error parameter is true, job execution will be terminated.
 If the Abort on error parameter is false, FlowForce Server will ignore errors and continue job execution.
 The default value is true.